bitcraze/bitcraze-website/src/documentation/system/positioning/index.md

 {% endrow_image_text_links %}

 ---
-Below is a table comparing those three positioning systems to best represent their differences and similarities.
-This side-by-side provides a clear overview to help you quickly assess which system best suits your needs.
+The table below compares these three positioning systems, highlighting their differences and similarities.
+This side-by-side comparison provides a clear overview to help you quickly assess which system best suits your needs.

 |                          | Loco Positioning system                     | Lighthouse Positioning system              | Motion Capture |
 |--------------------------|---------------------------------------------|--------------------------------------------|----------------|